StackExchange/dnscontrol/documentation/functions/global/D.md

 may have noticed this mistake, but will your coworkers?
 Will you in six months?
 You get the idea.

-DNSControl command line flag `--domains` is an exact match.
+DNSControl command line flag `--domains` matches the full name (with the "!").
 If you define domains `example.com!george` and `example.com!john` then:

 * `--domains=example.com` will not match either domain.